dojo/docs/dojox/mobile/ComboBox.rst

 On FORM submit, the displayed text value of a non-disabled ComboBox widget is submitted if the name attribute was specified at widget creation time.

 ComboBox widgets are dojo.store-enabled.
 This means rather than embedding all the OPTION tags within the page, you can have dojo.store fetch them from a server-based store.
 The unified dojo.store architecture can get its data from various places such as databases and web services.
-See the new `Dojo Object Store API <dojo/store>`_ section for complete details.
+See the new :ref:`Dojo Object Store API <dojo/store>` section for complete details.

 ======================